 - Market research.
 Did the applicant do real research on the uses and users of .org? - Positioning.
 What kind of identity are they proposing for .org?
-Is it supported by the research, is it clear and capable of "promoting and attracting registrations from the global noncommercial community?"
+Is it supported by the research, is it clear and appealing, and can it form the basis for effective promotion?
 How well thought-out is the marketing plan? - Defensive registration.
-Did the applicant propose concrete strategies or methods to discourage defensive and duplicative registrations? - Unrestricted.
+Did the applicant propose concrete strategies or methods to discourage defensive registrations? - Unrestricted.
 Are the proposed differentiation methods consistent with the policy objective of keeping .org unrestricted and open? - Innovation.
-This refers to technical innovations in registry software or systems proposed to differentiate the domain or its management.
+Are innovative services and activities proposed that would help to differentiate the domain?
 How desirable or undesirable are these services from a noncommercial user's point of view? - Registrars.
 Because registrars are the channel through which current and prospective .org registrants are served, did the proposal demonstrate that the applicant understands the challenges of leveraging this relationship, and propose feasible methods of working with registrars to differentiate the domain?